-During the financial year ended 31 December 2021, an internal audit plan was issued and presented to the AC with recommended corrective actions acted upon.
+During the FYE2022, an internal audit plan was issued and presented to the AC with recommended corrective actions acted upon.

 The AC and Board are satisfied with the performance of the Internal Auditors and have in the interest of greater independence and continuity in the internal audit function.